REFORMA Announces 2013 Scholarship Recipients

 The REFORMA Scholarship Committee is pleased to announce their 2013 selections for the REFORMA Scholarship:

-• Claudia Flores of Plainfield, New York.
+• Claudia Flores of Plainfield, New Jersey.
 Claudia will be attending Wayne State University School of Library and Information Science in Summer 2013.

 • Xochitl Rocha of Oxnard, California.
 Xochitlwill be attending the University of Washington Information School in Fall 2013.